olsonjeffery/system_r/README.md

 # System R

 An extension of the simply typed lambda calculus with parametric polymorphism (known classically as System F).
-Starting from the base provided for `06_system_f` and `util` under `lazear/types-and-programming-languages`, the lexer, parser, type_checker and eval system have been extended to support more "industrial use cases", as defined by subsequent author(s).
+Starting from the base provided for `06_system_f` and `util` from [lazear/types-and-programming-languages](https://github.com/lazear/types-and-programming-languages), the lexer, parser, type_checker and eval system have been extended to support more "industrial use cases", as defined by subsequent author(s).

 Consult the gherkin specs in the `/tests/features` directory for more on system_r's capabilities, embedding, etc.